Affiliate links on Android Authority may earn us a commission. Learn more.

 Next-gen Sony ANC headphones leak, time to get the WH-1000XM3

 The untouchable Sony WH-1000XM3 appears to have a new successor close on its heels, the Sony WH-1000XM4.
-According to image and manual leaks noticed by Everton Favretto, Sony’s anticipated headset will introduce hands-free access to virtual assistants like Google and Alexa as well as improved battery life.
+According to image and manual leaks noticed by Everton Favretto on March 6, 2020, Sony’s anticipated headset will introduce hands-free access to virtual assistants like Google and Alexa as well as improved battery life.
 No need to be dubious of the source: the photos and manual were filed by Anatel, which is Brazil’s equivalent of the FCC.

 Here are the most important takeaways from the leaked document: the Sony WH-1000XM4 appears to support hands-free access to virtual assistants, as indicated by the sentence, “quando a configuração de comutação automática do speak to chat está ativada,” which roughly translates to “when the automatic speak to chat switching setting is enabled,” later citing both Google Assistant and Alexa.

 We also expect even longer battery life thanks to improved power consumption, 2W compared to the current 8W, and updated Class 1 Bluetooth 5.0 firmware.
 Other iterative devices that have upgraded from Bluetooth 4.X to Bluetooth 5.0 have seen tremendous battery life improvements such as the Master & Dynamic MW07 Plus and the MW07.
 The former provides nearly nine hours of listening while the first-gen true wireless earbuds provide just over five hours.